JoeDog/perl-Plock/README.md

-JoeDog::Plock - A PERL5 configuration file parser.
+JoeDog::Plock - A PERL5 NFS locking utility.

 ABSTRACT:
 This is a autoloadable module which allows the programmer